YasasviPeruvemba/GNUPlot.js/README.md

 # gnuplot.js

-Port of gnuplot to javaScript using Emscripten
+Port of GnuPlot to JavaScript using Emscripten.

-gnuplot is a command-line program that can generate two- and three-dimensional plots of functions, data, and data fits.
+GnuPlot is a command-line program that can generate two- and three-dimensional plots of functions, data, and data fits.
 The program runs on all major computers and operating systems.

 ## Getting Started